Omar11N/XIVoice/README.md

 # 🚀 XI Voice: **Clone Any Voice in 10 Seconds.
 Speak Any Language.** 🌍

 The Website is still only locally accessible.
+Demo upon request.

 Transform text into **natural, expressive speech**—in *your* voice or anyone else’s—across **3 languages**, with just a **10-second audio clip**.
 No hours of training data.
 No complexity.
 Just **studio-quality voice cloning**.